SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 Upload blink to the tuned target using one of the (tuned) options, and it should blink at the correct speed.
 Test blink with the speed you want to run at before uploading the sketch you want to run.

-The tuning will persist unless you explicitly erase the USERROW (also known as a the User Signature Space).
-It can be manipulated with the USERSIG.h library.
-Even across bootloading - so if you wanted to put Optiboot onto it, you can do that, and a sketch uploaded through Optiboot with Internal 20MHz (tuned) would run at 20 MHz, and with Internal 16 MHz (tuned) would run at 16 MHz.
+The tuning will persist unless you explicitly erase the USERROW (also known as a the User Signature Space), even through bootloading.
+However, it will only be used in cases

 #### Step 5: Removing or retuning
 Note that unless you select a tuned clock option, no tuning will be attempted or performed, so unless you need the full USERROW, there's no reason to remove this.